Seronsecurity/advmlthreatmatrix/pages/adversarial-ml-threat-matrix.md

 >
 >
 > ##### ![AdvML](/images/color_advml.png)Reveal ML Model Family
 > Here the specifics of ML Models are not known and can generally be thought of as blackbox attacks.
 The attacker is able to only glean the model task, model input and model output.
-But because of the nature of the blog posts or papers that are published, some metion of the algorithms are inevitable.
+But because of the nature of the blog posts or papers that are published, some metion of the algorithms such as "Deep Learning" may squarely indicate that the underlying algorithm is gradient based.

 #### ![AdvML](/images/color_advml.png)Gathering Datasets